Joe Biden to tell Liz Truss to negotiate with EU over NI protocol

 US national security adviser, Jake Sullivan, told reporters on Tuesday the president would encourage the UK and EU to reach a deal to protect the Northern Ireland peace deal - the Good Friday Agreement.

-Ms Truss declined to discuss the protocol with France's president Emmanuel Macron on Tuesday, and No 10 did not say whether she would raise it with European Commission President Ursula von der Leyen.
+Ms Truss declined to discuss the protocol with France's President Emmanuel Macron on Tuesday, and No 10 did not say whether she would raise it with European Commission President Ursula von der Leyen.

 But Mr Sullivan made clear Mr Biden would discuss it "in some detail" with Ms Truss, when they meet as part of her trip to address the UN General Assembly.